topkecleon/telegram-bot-bash/README.txt

 failed: Connection timed out.
 ```

-Since Version 0.98 bashbot can recover from broken connection to Telegram (aka
+Since Version 0.96 bashbot offers the option to recover from broken connections
-blocked). therefore you must provide the function
+(aka blocked).
+Therefore you can provide a function
-`bashbotBlockRecover()` in `mycommands.sh`.
-There you can check e.g. if your
+named `bashbotBlockRecover()` in `mycommands.sh`.
+If the function exists it is
+called everytime when a broken connection is detected.

-connection is working, change IP or simply wait some time.
+Possible actions are: Check if network is working, change IP or simply wait
+some time.

-If everything seems OK return 0 for retry or any non 0 value for abort.
+If everything seems OK return 0 for retry or any non 0 value to give up.

 ```bash
 # called when bashbot sedn command failed because we can not connect to telegram